 Managing Project and Solution Properties

 Project options are specific to each project and affect how the project is written, built, and run.
-This contrasts with Visual Studio for Mac Preferences (which sets user-specific options) and Solution options (which set options for the entire solution).
-Project options are stored in the project (.csproj) file, so that other developers can build and run the project correctly.
+Unlike Visual Studio for Mac preferences which are user-specific settings, project options are stored in the project (.csproj) file, so that other developers can build and run the project correctly.
 Having specific project options allows many developers to work on the same document without compromising the formatting of the file.

 To open Project options in Visual Studio for Mac, double-click the project name, or right-click to open the context menu, and then select Options: